tommikaikkonen/redux-orm-primer/README.md

         }

         // This call is optional.
 If the reducer returns `undefined`,
-        // Redux-ORM will call this for you. return Todo.getNextState();
+        // Redux-ORM will call getNextState for you. return Todo.getNextState();
     }
 }